-You've found fleas in your house and now all you're concerned about is getting rid of them!
+You've found fleas in the house and now all you're concerned about is getting rid of them!
 Alas, simply killing adult fleas is not enough.
 Discover 3 easy steps to banishing dog fleas from your home permanently.

 You've found dog fleas in the house!